 Sarah spent the last four years as the Chair of House Government Operations, where she made it a priority to fight for free and fair elections.
-When the COVID-19 pandemic hit, Sarah led the efforts in the legislature to enact universal vote-by-mail for the general election to ensure ease of access to voting for all while protecting the health and safety of Vermonters.
+When the COVID-19 pandemic hit, Sarah led the efforts in the legislature to enact universal vote-by-mail for the general election to ensure ease of access to voting while protecting the health and safety of Vermonters.
 When Sarah’s Committee made vote-by-mail permanent, they included campaign finance legislation which made it easier for women and care-givers to run for office.

 Sarah believes we need more leaders at the State level who wake up each day thinking about how to save the planet for the next generations.
 Sarah has voted to protect our planet at every opportunity.
 She was the lead sponsor on the Global Warming Solutions Act, and finished her time in the legislature as the Co-Chair of the Climate Solutions Caucus for three years.
 She is recognized state-wide for her work on Climate and Environment.

 Listen to Sarah's interview in Unpacking Vermont's Newest Climate Change Legislation